Rhys Healey: Cardiff City

 On 28 January 2013, Healey signed for Cardiff City.
 In March 2014 he signed a new contract with the club.
 On 11 May, he made his first-team debut on the last day of the season, in a 2–1 defeat against Chelsea as a substitute in place of Craig Bellamy.

-Healey signed on loan for League One club Colchester United on 19 September 2014.
+Healey signed on loan for EFL League One club Colchester United on 19 September 2014.
 He joined the club as back-up to first choice striker Freddie Sears, initially signing until 20 December.
 He made his debut as a substitute in the second half, and scored in a 3–0 win over Crewe Alexandra, which was followed with another in the next game, in a 4–2 loss at Preston North End.
 Having made ten appearances and scored four goals, his loan was extended until the end of the season.
 On 19 March 2015, Healey was recalled by his parent club.
-On 2 April, he was re-loaned to Colchester as a protracted loan move to League Two team Newport County fell through after the move was blocked by FIFA, a decision that was branded unbelievable by Newport manager Jimmy Dack.
+On 2 April, he was re-loaned to Colchester as a protracted loan move to EFL League Two club Newport County fell through after the move was blocked by FIFA, a decision that was branded unbelievable by Newport manager Jimmy Dack.

 On 1 September 2015, Healey signed for Scottish Premiership club Dundee on loan until January.
 He made a total of 7 appearances for the club, scoring once during a 2–1 defeat to Kilmarnock, before his loan spell was ended early following an injury.